Anderware/Foundry-Vtt-Sandbox-Macros/Character Quick Overview/readme.md

 - With customizable headers(replaces those codelike keys)
 - If the properties you specified to list has a roll expression, you can trigger that roll directly from the list.
 Useful for npcs or the more miniature/skirmish kind of games.

+Macro devloped/tested only in
+FoundryVTT 0.7.9
+Sandbox  0.8.1b

 ![CharcterQuickOverview](https://user-images.githubusercontent.com/81265884/112221893-4cccc200-8c28-11eb-83e8-bee480145083.gif)